MohonaMohsin/KindVest/README.md

 # KindVest: Donation and Volunteer System

-KindVest is a full-stack web platform to manage donations and volunteers.
+KindVest is a web platform to manage donations and volunteers.
 It connects donors, volunteers, and admins with a secure and transparent system.

 ## Tech Stack
 - Frontend: React.js, Tailwind CSS, HTML, JavaScript